Mixture models applied to heterogeneous populations

-We applied the methodology on a real data set that concerns antibody levels of Cytomegalovirus (CMV) in 5,126 individuals, both males and females, from 6 years to 49 years old.
-This data set was extracted from the 2003 - 2004 National Health and Nutrition Examination Survey (NHANES)\footnote{Centers for Disease Control and Prevention (CDC).
+We applied the method to a real dataset that concerns antibody levels of Cytomegalovirus (CMV) in 5,126 individuals, both males and females, from 6 years to 49 years old.
+This dataset was extracted from the 2003 - 2004 National Health and Nutrition Examination Survey (NHANES)\footnote{Centers for Disease Control and Prevention (CDC).
 National Center for Health Statistics (NCHS).
 National Health and Nutrition Examination Survey Data.
 Hyattsville, MD: U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, [2003 - 2004][http://www.cdc.gov/nchs/nhanes].}.

-The CMV is a member of the {\it Herpesviridae} family of viruses and, according to \cite{kusne1999prevention}, is a common virus that occurs widely throughout the population but rarely causes noticeable symptoms or significant health problems.
+The CMV is a member of the {\it Herpesviridae} family of viruses and according to \cite{kusne1999prevention}, it is a common virus that occurs widely throughout the population but rarely causes noticeable symptoms or significant health problems.

-One method of detecting a CMV infection is doing the antibody testing on blood samples.
-It can also be used to determine if someone has had recent or past exposure.
-There are two types of CMV antibodies that are produced in response to a CMV infection, IgM and IgG, and one or both may be detected in the blood.
+One method of detecting a CMV infection is by antibody testing of blood samples.
+This can also be used to determine if someone has had recent or past exposure.
+There are two types of CMV antibodies that are produced in response to a CMV infection, IgM and IgG, and one or both can be detected in the blood.
 IgM antibodies are the first to be produced by the body in response to a CMV infection and they are present in most individuals within a week or two after the initial exposure.
 On the other hand, IgG antibodies are produced by the body several weeks after the initial CMV infection and provide protection from primary infections.
 Levels of IgG rise during the active infection, then stabilize as the CMV infection resolves and the virus becomes inactive.
-After a person has been exposed to CMV, the person will have some measurable amount of CMV IgG antibody in their blood for the rest of their life.
+After a person has been exposed to CMV, the person will have some measurable amount of CMV IgG antibodies in his/her blood for the rest of the lifetime.
 CMV IgG antibody testing can be used, along with IgM testing, to help confirm the presence of a recent or previous CMV infection.
-Particularly, this data set consists of the IgG levels of CMV.
+Particularly, this dataset consists of the IgG levels of CMV.